kylesliva/minecraft-ec2-cloudformation/readme.md

    7. weirdness with VPC / timeouts
       1. turn VPC off and it works
 9. make core CFT able to make multiple servers
-10. Figure out single-AZ restriction AZ
-    1.  can't use fn::getatt on supplied subnet, which is tough